hcburkhead/Python-Coding-Projects/README.md

 Individual Projects- Completely coded by me for some random purpose:

-  - Shadowrun Protagonist Log (WIP) -Python and Js .Player can create and modify logs for their Shadowrun protagonist or other related role playing game environment .Hackerman interface with different themes for UX/UI functions
+  - Shadowrun Protagonist Log (WIP) -Python and Js
+      - Player can create and modify logs for their Shadowrun protagonist or other related role playing game environment
+      - Hackerman interface with different themes for UX/UI functions

 More coming in the future :)